GoogleCloudPlatform/platform-engineering/reference-architectures/sandboxes/README.md

 architecture are managed through the document model stored in [Cloud Firestore][firestore].
 This abstraction has the benefit of separating the core logic included in the reference archiecture from the user experience (UX).
-As such the [example command line interface][example-cli] let's you experiment with the reference architecture and learn about the object model.
+As such the [example command line interface][example-cli] lets you experiment with the reference architecture and learn about the object model.

 ### Catalog